kamchy/rust-chores/README.md

     - time spent (can use `level` column of `chore` table)

 ## To think
-- how ti design interactive flow in declarative way (so that the flow can be freely edited with minimal disruption and changes to the code?)
+- how to design interactive flow in declarative way (so that the flow can be freely edited with minimal disruption and changes to the code?)